russhustle/leetpattern/docs/md/1299_replace_elements_with_greatest_element_on_right_side.md

 ## 1299.
-Replace Elements With Greatest Element On Right Side
+Replace Elements with Greatest Element on Right Side